-- Some facilities enter the log number assigned by the radiation therapy department, preceded by the letters RT, for patients who do not have a medical record number but are receiving radiation therapy. - o For outpatients who are not admitted and not seen in the radiation therapy department, the assigned number can be preceded with the letters OP. - o If a number is not assigned, enter a code meaningful to the facility.
-This field should not be left blank. - An alternate medical record number, such as the patient's record number at the next follow-up facility, may be entered for the convenience of the facility performing the follow-up.
-The Alternate Medical Record Number field should usually be changed if the Next Follow-Up Facility field is changed.
-The item is not required, and is not transmitted to the CCR.
+- 1. Some facilities enter the log number assigned by the radiation therapy department, preceded by the letters RT, for patients who do not have a medical record number but are receiving radiation therapy. - 2.
+For outpatients who are not admitted and not seen in the radiation therapy department, the assigned number can be preceded with the letters OP. - 3.
+If a number is not assigned, enter a code meaningful to the facility.
+This data item should not be left blank.